Marsgames/wowUnit/README.md

-wowUnit is a [unit testing](http://en.wikipedia.org/wiki/Unit_testing "see Wikipedia") framework intended to be used for AddOn development in World of Warcraft.
+wowUnit is a [unit testing](http://en.wikipedia.org/wiki/Unit_testing "see Wikipedia") framework intended to be used for AddOn development in World of Warcraft made by [Mirroar](https://github.com/Mirroar).
+I only intend to make it work for the last update of WoW.
+All the work was done by Mirroar and he is the one who must be thank.

 Example
 =======